ShafranBogdan/ShafranBogdan/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🌱 I’m currently learning ML
+- 🌱 I’m currently learning python, ML and studying at MIPT
+- 📫 How to reach me: shafran.study@gmail.com